+Caret Browsing is a feature in Internet Explorer and Edge browser, with the help of which, you can using the navigating keys on the keyboard, select text & move it around within a webpage.
 You can select and copy snippets of text as short as a single character by using only the keyboard.
 Other content types such as tables or images can also be selected and copied.

-Enable Caret Browsing in Internet Explorer
+Enable Caret Browsing in Edge or Internet Explorer

 Moving the cursor within the text of a webpage is like moving the cursor within the text of a Microsoft Word document.

 Instead of using a mouse to select text and move around within a webpage, you can use standard navigation keys on your keyboard:

 If you wish to enable Caret browsing on startup of Internet Explorer, you can tweak the setting with our Ultimate Windows Tweaker.